cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenPods.md

 **It is important to note that after withdrawal, if a staker who is staked in EigenLayer chooses to restake once again into eigenlayer before their stakes are updated (to reflect the initial withdrawal), they will get frozen.**

 If an EigenPod user slashed on the Beacon Chain, anyone can optimistically call the `eigenPodManager.verifyBalanceUpdate()` to prove that the user has been slashed.
-This will trigger a call to the `EigenPodManager.updateBeaconChainBalance()` function which checks that `stakedBalance > newBalance`.
-Here `stakedBalance` is the amount of beacon chain balance that is accounted for in the InvestmentManager and `newBalance` would is the new, slashed beacon chain balance.
-If slashed, then `stakedBalance` is indeed greater than `newBalance`, and the user "under-collateralized".
+This will trigger a call to the `EigenPodManager.updateBeaconChainBalance()` function which checks that `depositedBalance > newBalance`.
+Here `depositedBalance` is the amount of beacon chain balance that is accounted for in the InvestmentManager and `newBalance` would is the new, slashed beacon chain balance.
+If slashed, then `depositedBalance` is indeed greater than `newBalance`, and the user "under-collateralized".
 Thus, they will be frozen.

 ## The Oracle